Anjali-DA/Data-Analyticts-Python/Gnews_generator/Readme.md

 **What I learned from this project?**

-I got to learn a new python module- *gnewsclient* & with the help of this module, I created an object called NewsClient that will help in the extraction of the news from the google news feed.
+I got to learn a new python module- *gnewsclient* & with the help of this module, I created an object called **NewsClient** that will help in the extraction of the news from the google news feed.

-**Sources**
+**Sources**:
 [GnewsFeed](https://www.geeksforgeeks.org/build-an-application-to-extract-news-from-google-news-feed-using-python/?ref=rp)